RadAlpaca11/MOF-canadarm-portfolio/index.md

 ### Misc content that has nowhere to go, yet...
 During research, I decided to incorporate the role of Mission Specialiast into the activity, because it is an important astronaut role.

-The FFT was what all the astronauts would train in before going on a mission in the space shuttle, and it has a wooden mock-up of the CANADARM where it would be located in the payload bay.
-The arm is a wooden model, as the actual arm could not hold it's own weight in earth's gravity.